PKP class SP42

-SP42 is the name for a Polish diesel locomotive used for passenger services.
+SP42 (factory type Ls800, design type 101D) is a Polish class of passenger diesel electric locomotives, built by Fablok in Chrzanów between 1967 and 1978.
+The locomotive is a modification of the SM42 class locomotive, equipped with an integrated steam boiler for heating passenger train carriages.
+A total of 268 units of the class were manufactured and delivered to Polish State Railways (PKP).

 History

 The SP42 is in fact the same locomotive as SM42, but modified for passenger transport.
 The modification was carried out by adding a heating system for passenger cars on the locomotive.
 Withdrawal of this class started in '90s, some of them was rebuilt into SU42 class (electrical heating instead of steam).
 SP42 class were totally withdrawn from PKP's service in year 2008.
 The last one (number 007 from depot Skarżysko Kamienna) made its special run with Bhp class double deckers from Skarżysko to Tomaszów Mazowiecki.

+Preservation

+A total of 3 locomotives have been preserved, this includes 1 operational, 1 out of order and 1 stored.